Riiid-Team/AI-Learning/README.md

 <details>
   <summary>More Info:  Click to Expand </summary>

-### Education Platform: Santa TOEIC (Test of English for International Communication)
+### TOEIC (Test of English for International Communication)
+Our project focuses on improving Riiid's web/mobile platform that prepares student for the TOEIC.

+The TOEIC Listening & Reading test is an objective test that features 200 questions with a two hour time limit.Listening (approximately 45 minutes, 100 questions) and Reading (75 minutes, 100 questions).[source](https://www.iibc-global.org/english/toeic/test/lr/about/format.html)

+### Riiid's Platform
-> “Santa TOEIC is the AI-based web/mobile learning platform for TOEIC.
+“Santa TOEIC is the AI-based web/mobile learning platform for the TOEIC.
 AI tutor provides a one-on-one curriculum, effectively increasing scores based on the essential questions and lectures for each user.” [source](https://www.riiid.co/en/product)

-### TOEIC: Listening and Reading
-> “The TOEIC Listening & Reading test is an objective test… There are 200 questions to answer in two hours in Listening (approximately 45 minutes, 100 questions) and Reading (75 minutes, 100 questions).” [source](https://www.iibc-global.org/english/toeic/test/lr/about/format.html)

 </details>